plone/plone.recipe.zope2instance/README.txt

 file-storage
   The filename where the ZODB data file will be stored.
-  Defaults to var/filestorage/Data.fs.
+  Defaults to `var/filestorage/Data.fs`.

 blob-storage
-  The name of the directory where the ZODB blob data will be stored.
+  The name of the directory where the ZODB blob data will be stored, defaults to `var/blobstorage`.

 Basic ZEO storage
 -----------------